 The Board of Directors, the CEO and GPs continues to provide this service to the communities in which they operate.
 Bawrunga is proud of its achievements and the past eleven-year’s financial figures show that this enterprise is sustainable under its current operations.
 Additionally, there is room to expand to offer other worthy services that will deliver further sustainability.

-The local Aboriginal people have worked hard to provide this service to their communities of Bowraville, Nambucca and Scotts Head.
-Bawrunga is proud of its achievements and the past three-year’s financial figures show that this enterprise is sustainable under its current operations.
+The local Aboriginal people have worked hard to provide this service to their communities of the Nambucca Valley.
+Bawrunga is proud of its achievements and the financial figures show that this enterprise is sustainable under its current operations.
 Additionally, there is room to expand other worthy services that will deliver further project sustainability, as the needs of the Aboriginal community are identified and met.

 Our primary focus is on preventative health education, addressing early childhood nutrition and parenting, acute health issues, diet, substance abuse, healthy lifestyles and youth related issues.
 Other priorities we will focus on include: heart disease, diabetes and healthy ageing.